-- 1. Go to Configuration > Profile.
-The list of profiles is displayed. - 2.
-Create a new profile, or open a profile for updating.
-The Profile <name> dialog box is displayed. - 3.
-Click the Network tab.
+1. Go to Configuration > Profile.
+The list of profiles is displayed.

+2. Create a new profile, or open a profile for updating.
+The Profile <name> dialog box is displayed.

 The Network pane is displayed.
-For a description of the options, see Network tab on page 92.
+For a description of the options, see Network tab on page 85.

-- 4. Expand the OSPF section, and click +Create New.
-The OSPF Area dialog box is displayed. - 5.
-Complete the options, and click OK.
+4. Expand the OSPF section, and click +Create New.
+The OSPF Area dialog box is displayed.

+5. Complete the options, and click OK.